turk-webdev/asopf/application/asopf-local-dev-env-setup.md

 1. Clone Repository to local machine
     - (*Windows Users Only*) If you are using WSL2 clone the repo into a directory within your linux subsystem (PM if you have trouble)
 2. Navigate to the directory you just cloned
+3. Verify that you are in the correct branch: `mysql-docker-connect`
+    - Docker-compose is only setup for certain branches as of Milestone 2
 ## Configure dotenv File
 3. Create `.env` file in the root of the application folder (i.e. `csc648-02-FA20-TEAM05/application/.env`)
 4. Copy the template data from the `.env.example` -> `.env` and fill out the missing content